openebs/openebs/k8s/demo/crunchy-postgres/README.md

 statefulset "pgset" created
 ```

-Verify that all the OpenEBS persistent volumes are created, the Crunchy-Postgres services and pods are running.
+Verify that all the OpenEBS persistent volumes are created and the Crunchy-Postgres services and pods are running.

 ```
 test@Master:~/crunchy-postgres$ kubectl get statefulsets